What is the survey?

 For a graphical view of the data, see the data visualisation product VET graduate outcomes.
 This product allows data users to view graduate outcomes by field of education, qualification level, intended occupation of training and training package.

-All products are available free of charge on NCVER's portal, see Student outcomes.
+All publications and products are available free of charge on NCVER's portal, see Student outcomes.